 TruePublica will shine a light on political parties, the corporations that fund them and their lobbyists along with providing informed commentary from some of the most well-known journalists from around the world whose truth-telling is second to none – often award-winning.

-NewsPublica.com aggregates independent and alternative news articles covering topics we all need to know about, whilst staying away from the ‘tin foil hat’ brigade and the false mouthpiece of the establishment, both of whom are more often than not in the entertainment business than they are about reporting the truth.
+NewsPublica.com aggregates news articles, along with UN News covering topics we all need to know about irrespective of political bias.
 Part of the reason for visiting NewsPublica is to ensure you are not in a self-constructed or force-fed echo chamber, so you are exposed to opposing views to increase your knowledge and understanding of what is rapidly becoming a very confusing world.
 We post political news from socialist, liberal, centrist and conservative outlets along with some of their harshest critics from the most well known and fearless bloggers and fact-checkers to support the truth.

 The website generates the latest articles, stories and information each time you visit or refresh the page.